SpaceDev: Trailblazer

 SpaceDev manufactured the Trailblazer satellite selected by the Operationally Responsive Space Office for its Jumpstart mission.
 Trailblazer was a microsatellite developed under a Missile Defense Agency contract.
 After being launched Trailblazer would have collected image data and communicated with a ground station.

 Trailblazer was the primary payload for the third attempted flight of a Falcon 1 launch vehicle.
 The launch was attempted on August 3, 2008, and ended in failure, with loss of both vehicle and payload.

 TrailBlazer was researched, designed, assembled, tested and packed for shipping almost entirely at the Poway SpaceDev location.
-With a team of about 25 employees working around the clock, the satellite was assembled and ready for launch in just under 4 months, thus meeting their advanced deadline, winning their opportunity for launch and as far as anyone else is able to substantiate, now holds the record for assembly of a launched spacecraft.
+With a team of about 25 employees, the satellite was assembled and ready for launch in 4 months, thus meeting their advanced deadline and winning their opportunity for launch.

 Streaker

 The Streaker was a family of rockets conceptualized by SpaceDev with the goal of a low-cost, low complexity launch vehicle.
-Planned to first launch in 2007-8, it has more likely then not been abandoned by the company as little to no information is available.
+Planned to first launch in 2007-8, it has more likely than not been abandoned by the company as little to no information is available.